• Skip to primary navigation

 Wilson Pro Staff Review: Maximum Control & Precision

-The Wilson Pro Staff tennis racquet has been around a long time.
+The Wilson Pro Staff tennis racquet has been around for a long time.
 Roger Federer worked with Wilson to develop the latest version of the Pro Staff.

 The Pro Staff is an advanced tennis racquet with an emphasis on control.
-The 97 square inch head and thin frame design help players place the ball with precision.
+The 97 square-inch head and thin frame design help players place the ball with precision.
 The technology behind the Pro Staff adds comfort to the racquet.
-It feels very soft on contact, and is relatively arm friendly.
+It feels very soft on contact and is relatively arm-friendly.

 The 16×19 string pattern allows you to generate good spin on your shots as well.
 The Federer slice backhand is aided by this open string pattern.